yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 /blog/$DATE DateR
 </code>

-and make the test inside the handler
+and test if `date = 2003` inside the handler.

 ## Why yesod?

-From a very subjective point of vue and from what I heard, Haskell is a node.js done as it should be.

 1. _Speed_.
 This is just astounding.
 Look at [this](http://snapframework.com/blog/2010/11/17/snap-0.3-benchmarks) and then to [this](http://www.yesodweb.com/blog/2011/02/warp-speed-ahead).
 2. _Haskell_.
-This is certainly hard to learn but it is just incredibly awesome.
+This is certainly hard to learn but also incredibly awesome.
 If you want to make you a favor.
 Just learn Haskell.
 It will be difficult, far more than you can imagine.
 It is very different from all other languages I used.
+But it will blow your mind and learn you a bunch of new programming concepts.
 3. _Good ideas, excellent community_.
 I follow yesod from some month now and the speed at which the project progress is incredible.

 If you are a haskeller, I believe you shouldn't fear the special syntax imposed by the standard yesod way of doing things.